MediaEthic/estibot/documentation.md

 WHERE T1.CODESOCIETE = :company_id
       AND T1.REFARTICLE = :label_id
       AND T1.VARARTICLE = :variant_id
+      AND T1.CODESOCIETE = T2.CODESOCIETE
       AND T1.CODEOPEFAB = T2.CODEOPEFAB
       AND T2.COULEUR = '0'
+      AND T2.CODESOCIETE = T3.CODESOCIETE
       AND T2.CODEOPEFAB = T3.CODEOPEFAB
       AND T3.NOTYPEPF = T4.NOTYPEPF
       AND T4.LIBELLE = 'ADHESIF'